MAKArcti/docs-2_GOSH/docs/working-with-gosh/docker-extension.md

 ## Create Pull Request

-Click on the **Pull requests** tab and set up the pull request: what branch to merge from and to.&#x20;
+Click on the **Pull requests** tab and set up the pull request: what branch to merge from and to.

 ![](../images/65.png)